TijmenWierenga/Bogus/README.md

 $user = $fixtures->create(YourApp\Model\User::class, ['name' => 'Tijmen']); // This will return you a new User with 'Tijmen' as a name
 ```

+### Storing your newly generated fixtures
+To be continued